MadarsD/MadarsD/README.md

 HTML&CSS, Angular, JavaScript, TypeScript& NodeJS basics

-Contact me on https://www.linkedin.com/in/madars-davids/ or send me and e-mail: E-mail: madars.davids7@gmail.com
+Contact me on https://www.linkedin.com/in/madars-davids/ or send me an e-mail: madars.davids7@gmail.com

 <!--
 **MadarsD/MadarsD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.